-“Accreditation validates a chamber as having programs that benefit their local economy and for positively influencing action in their community,” said Raymond P. Towle, IOM, CAE, U.S. Chamber Executive Director of Political Affairs and Federation Relations.
+“Accreditation validates a chamber as having programs that benefit their local economy and for positively influencing action in their community,” said Raymond P. Towle, IOM, CAE, Vice President, Federation Relations and Institute for Organization Management.
 “We applaud these organizations for advancing the principles of free enterprise.”

 Accreditation is the only national program that recognizes chambers for their effective organizational procedures and community involvement.
 In order to receive Accreditation, a chamber must meet minimum standards in their operations and programs, including areas of governance, government affairs, and technology.
 This extensive self-review can take 6-9 months to complete.

-"By being a U.S. Chamber of Commerce Accredited Chamber, our Members know we are an accountable organization that is held to the highest standard; a standard by which only 3% of all chambers of commerce nationwide, and only 14 in the state of California meet." - Business Chamber President and CEO, Debra Rosen.
+"By being a U.S. Chamber of Commerce Accredited Chamber, our Members know we are an accountable organization that is held to the highest standard; a standard by which only 3% of all chambers of commerce nationwide, and only 10 in the state of California meet." – North San Diego Business Chamber President & CEO, Debra Rosen.